-It is important to familiarize yourself with Confederation College’s academic policies.
+It is important to familiarize yourself with Confederation College’s official academic policies …

 If you fail a course:

 You will have to repeat the course and will have to pay additional fees to do so.
 You cannot write a makeup test to pass a course.
 Be aware that the additional course fees are often as much as $1,800 per course.

 - On the first day of class your instructors will inform you of specific class rules and provide you with a syllabus that will include a class schedule, book list and important dates and deadlines.